benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 [COMP1720](https://cs.anu.edu.au/courses/comp1720/), and it's one of the most enjoyable things about teaching that course.

-More broadly, I want to see is more dreamers, doodlers and "creatives"[^creatives] study engineering or CS at uni.
+More broadly, I want to see more dreamers, doodlers and "creatives"[^creatives] study engineering or CS at uni.
 Too often they feel like they have to choose between "pursuing the dream" or selling out and studying something boring & pragmatic, and I fear that we (CECS) miss out on some *brilliant* students because of this.
 I want these students to know that they can pursue their creative dreams, and in doing so they'll be doing top-class engineering/CS/design work.

 [^creatives]: